A Māori Figure in a Kaitaka Cloak: Background

-In 1964, the Auckland City Council commissioned Molly Macalister] to create a bronze sculpture depicting "a Māori figure in a traditional form."
+In 1964, the Auckland City Council commissioned Macalister to create a bronze sculpture depicting "a Māori figure in a traditional form."
 This made Molly Macalister the first woman in New Zealand who was commissioned to create a public sculpture.

 While artists typically worked independently on commissioned pieces at the time, Macalister collaborated closely with local iwi Ngāti Whātua Ōrākei, who supported the final design.
 It was highly uncommon then for an artist to consult with elders and incorporate the iwi's wishes into the final piece.